Application Information

 Fellowship Details

-Tenure: The fellowship is 24 months, from September 2023 to August 31, 2025.
+Tenure: The fellowship is 24 months, beginning on or about August 26, 2024 and ending August 31, 2026.

 Location: Some fellowships are remote, while others require residency for the duration of your tenure.
 NPS will provide workstations and provide reasonable accommodations, if needed, to meet task assignments.
 Specific work locations are included in the unique job listings, linked below.